The Greenland Business Association (GBA) wishes to encourage interest in economic policy and social development.

-The prize will be awarded at the Future Greenland Conference on 14 May 2019 for the best essay on the subject: Greenland’s possibilities for achieving economic independence and political autonomy – requirements and consequences.
+The prize will be awarded at the Future Greenland Conference on 17 May 2022 for the best essay on the overall theme of the conference: “A new growth agenda: What will it take – from visions to action?”

-The essay may be in written form or in an electronic media format (radio, television, internet).
+The essay may either be in writing or in an electronic media format (radio, television, podcast, internet medium).

 Subject of the essay

 At the Future Greenland conference on 17 and 18 May 2022, the GBA wishes to approach a clearer understanding of the concepts of economic independence and political autonomy.

 * How large will the real economic growth of Greenlandic society need to be to produce the new tax revenues that will replace the block subsidy and cover the cost of taking over the tasks currently performed by the Danish state?
 How much will the workforce and the population need to grow to secure the necessary supply of labour?

 * Analyse possible scenarios for social developments when the workforce in both the public and private sectors is expanded to meet the demand entailed by the necessary economic growth.